cgrudz/DataAssimilationBenchmarks.jl/README.md

 l96_time_series(args::Tuple{Int64,Int64,Float64,Int64,Int64,Float64,Float64})
 seed, state_dim, tanl, nanl, spin, diffusion, F = args
 ```
-The `args` tuple includes the pseudo-random seed `seed`, the size of the Lorenz system `state_dim`, the continuous
+The `args` tuple includes the pseudo-random seed `seed`, the size of the Lorenz system `state_dim`, the length of continuous
-time length between sequential observations / analyses `tanl`, the number of observations / analyses to be saved
+time in between sequential observations / analyses `tanl`, the number of observations / analyses to be saved
 `nanl`, the length of the warm-up integration of the dynamical system solution to guarantee an observation generating
 process on the attractor `spin`, the diffusion parameter determining the intensity of the random perturbations `diffusion`
-and the forcing paremeter `F`.
+and the forcing parameter `F`.
 This automates the selection of the correct time stepper for the truth twin when using
 deterministic or stochastic integration.
 Results are saved in .jld format in the data directory, assuming the script is
 run from the REPL in the experiments directory.